 That’s where a regularly scheduled family finance meeting can help.

-Here’s why you and your significant other might gain value from a recurring meeting, along with a four-step plan for trying it out.
+By setting aside time weekly or monthly to talk about long-term goals, you and your partner can find yourselves living them without having to stress daily over money.
+Here’s why you and your significant other might gain value from a recurring finance meeting, along with a four-step plan for trying it out.

-When my wife and I started thinking about how to have a finance meeting, we thought about what made meetings work at our day jobs.
+When my spouse and I started thinking about how to have a finance meeting, we thought about what made meetings work at our day jobs.
 We wanted ours to be about action — to help us make a financial plan and track our progress.

-These four steps got us started.
+These four steps got us started:

 It’s easy to put off a conversation if you don’t want to have it in the first place.
 Your first finance meeting might feel like homework, and you might be less inclined to stick to the routine for subsequent meetings.

-Set a length for the meeting as well.
+Set a length for the finance meeting as well.
 Having just an hour, for example, forces you to be organized about how you use the meeting time.
 You might set a timer so you can focus on your agenda without watching the clock.